-- 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
-Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+- 1. Sustainable transport measures will be fully utilised to reduce reliance on the private car.
 Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe. - 2.
 Provide vehicular access points from Lynncroft (via the former school access) and from Wellington Place with the potential to extend this into the remainder of the site.